LearnOnDemandSystems/docs/tms/tms-administrators/users/student-management/create-way-to-find-group-of-users.md

 ### 2.2 Add Users from a User Profile

-To add a User Group through a User Profile, open the user?s account.
+To add a User Group through a User Profile, open the user's account.
 This method is recommended for when you only have one user to add to a group or you want to add a user to multiple groups.
 1. From **Site Administration** on the **Users** tile, click **Find Users**.
 1. Input the name of the user and click **Search**.
 1. In the search results, click the name of the user to open their profile.